Find more play dough and fine motor ideas on the Fine Motor Skills Resource Page

 Ice Cream Parlor

-Add ice cream bowls, spoons, and ice cream scoops to the center.
+Add ice cream bowls, spoons, and ice cream scoops to the play dough area.
 Fold thick brown paper or posterboard into cone shapes.
 I have a cute set of ice cream bowls with spoons that came from the Dollar Tree.
 I see them there every year.